-• Ecolab Water Risk Monetizer - is a financial modeling tool that provides a way for our business to factor water scarcity into decisions that support business growth and help ensure the availability of fresh water.
+Ecolab Water Risk Monetizer - is a financial modeling tool that provides a way for our business to factor water scarcity into decisions that support business growth and help ensure the availability of fresh water.
 We use the tool in our water-reduction project financial assessments to place a value on conserved water.
 In regions where the retail value of water does not account for scarcity and risk, this tool enables us to place an appropriate price on water savings in our analysis, which, along with our traditional financial and eco savings tools, help us to justify the setting of goals and implementation of water projects in these regions.

-• WBCSD Global Water Tool - was the first publicly available resource to be developed for identifying corporate water risks and opportunities.
+WBCSD Global Water Tool - was the first publicly available resource to be developed for identifying corporate water risks and opportunities.
 We have used the tool to examine our manufacturing sites that are in highly stressed areas and to prioritize water management actions across our global operations.
 From the results, we prioritize specific sites to focus on annual water reduction targets.

-• Alliance for Water Stewardship Standard - is a globally-applicable framework for major water users to understand their water use and impacts, and to work collaboratively and transparently for sustainable water management within a catchment context.
+Alliance for Water Stewardship Standard - is a globally-applicable framework for major water users to understand their water use and impacts, and to work collaboratively and transparently for sustainable water management within a catchment context.
 The standard is one of several tools we use to assess water risk in our manufacturing.
 We use this standard to complement our other tools and use the results to validate and provide a different perspective in evaluating how shared catchment water challenges, risks and opportunities impact our sites.

-• Maplecroft Global Water Security Risk Index - is an internationally recognized risk index that allows us to map global corporate exposure to water issues and regulatory challenges down to the asset-level.
+Maplecroft Global Water Security Risk Index - is an internationally recognized risk index that allows us to map global corporate exposure to water issues and regulatory challenges down to the asset-level.
 The index is one of several tools we use to assess water risk in our manufacturing.
 We use this index to complement our other tools, both for evaluations of vendors in our supply chain and our direct operations, particularly when forecasting dynamic shifts in the future operational environment.

-• Internal Company Methods - we examine our sites' water usage on an annual and quarterly basis.
+Internal Company Methods - we examine our sites' water usage on an annual and quarterly basis.
 From these results, we prioritize sites that use the most water and set reduction targets accordingly.
 We also recommend for sites to come up with water-related eco-effective projects that we can fund for the next year.
 Each of these tools plays a complementary role in our risk assessment process.
-The outcomes of the process are reviewed through the ERM process and inform our riskresponse decision making process.
+The outcomes of the process are reviewed through the ERM process and inform our risk-response decision making process.

 IFF identifies and assesses risk throughout our supply chain using Sedex and Ecovadis.
 These are the primary tools used for our indirect operations risk-response decision making process.
 We use these tools because they allow us to ask suppliers various questions, including reporting on their water management programs.
 As part of our annual risk assessment, individual key strategic suppliers are audited at least every three years using these tools, which update our ERM program.
+In 2019, we covered approximately 75% of legacy IFF's direct global spend through the above methods, and we are currently working to fully integrate our recently added legacy Frutarom suppliers into these programs as well.